-Regional hosts must place their order via debit or credit card no later than Noon Eastern time on Tuesday, May 30.
-Super regional hosts must place their order by Noon Eastern time on Tuesday, June 6.
-It is recommended for host institutions to select UPS as the overnight delivery option.
+Regional and super regional hosts must place their order via debit or credit card no later than noon Eastern time on Tuesday, May 28.
+Super regional hosts must place their order by noon Eastern time on Tuesday, June 4.
+It is recommended for host institutions to select Federal Express as the overnight delivery option.